hitchdev/hitchstory/docs/why/cucumbers-mistakes.md

 If programmers don't like using a tool or technology that interfaces to their code, forget about getting the business to use it.

+## What Gherkin got right

+Cucumber and their related tools became popular for good reasons, even though they made many mistakes.
+They also got a lot of (non-obvious) stuff right:

+* Emphasis on readability of the specs

+* The idea that specifications should be executable and double as tests

+* The deliberate use of a simplified configuration language for specifications

+* Deliberate separation of concerns between specification and story execution

+* Built in Parameterization

+* The idea that the notion of specifications, tests and documentation are all intrinsically linked